SKIP TO PAGE CONTENT Scroll to Top

 • Testing arrangements maybe made with the instructor or the student may test in the Counseling Center.
 For those students testing in the Counseling Center, the instructor will be responsible for delivering and picking up the exam.

-• For students using scribes, the student should inform the Counselor for Students with Disabilities at least three days in advance to arrange for the service.
-Scribes will be assigned by the Counselor.
+• For students using scribes, the student should inform the Counselor for Students with Disabilities at least three days in advance to arrange for the Scribes will be assigned by the Counselor.

 • Occasionally, other testing accommodations may be approved depending on the individual need of the student